OllieJennings/webpack-css-examples/css-modules-isomorphic/README.md

 This example uses **Express** to generate a server than renders the **React** code and create the CSS-Module classnames, identical to that created by the front-end bundle.

+In order for the front-end bundle, an the server to share the same CSS-Module names, we use the package `css-modules-require-hook` with a config file  `cmrh.conf.js`, which contains the same naming format as that in the webpack config files.

 #### Commands